-The Janssen Pharmaceutical Companies of Johnson & Johnson developed the investigational vaccine (also known as Ad.26.COV2.S), a recombinant vector vaccine that uses a human adenovirus to express the SARS-CoV-2 spike protein in cells.
+The Janssen Pharmaceutical Companies of Johnson & Johnson developed Ad.26.COV2.S, a recombinant vector vaccine that uses a human adenovirus to express the SARS-CoV-2 spike protein in cells.

 This vaccine does not need to be stored at sub-zero temperatures, and it may require just a single dose.
 If its efficacy is similar to already authorised vaccines, it could become a champion in its category as much easier to handle.